 Grand Prix is a Canadian company that uses the "old world" style of sizing.
 It can be kind of confusing when Grand Prix coats are mixed in with other brands because you could mistake a GP 8R for a US 8R if you're not careful.
 If you know your normal US show coat size, just simply add 6 to that number to find your GP size.
 Grand Prix offers a "tall" and "short" length for those with longer or shorter torsos.
 This is showcased by either a T or S after the number.

 Animo, Equiline, and Ego 7 are Italian brands and use Italian (IT) sizing.
 Their size chart starts at IT 36 and continues to IT 48.
 A IT 36 converts to a US 0 and so on.
 You typically do not find any short or long lengths with European coats unless they are custom.

-Pikeur follows Denmark (DE) or sometimes simply referred to as German sizing.
+Pikeur follows German (DE) sizing.
 Their chart begins with DE 34 and goes up to around DE 44 or larger depending on the specific jacket.
 The DE 34 transfers into a US 2R, IT 38, and so forth.